NickvanDyke/hot-100/README.md

 	- Allows more flexibility than something very opinionated like NextJS
 - Apollo Client
 	- Amazing docs
-	- When your data is well-structured, it can often serve as the data store for your app
+	- Can serve as the data model for your app, including caching, pagination, retry logic, optimistic UI, and more
 - MUI
 	- Easy to use and quickly create an aesthetically pleasing UI
 	- Follows well-established Material Design patterns